 - Click Set as primary to move the language to the top.
 If it can become your Windows display language, the Will be display language after next sign-in will appear under the language.

-4. Choose one input language and keyboard layout and remove all others
+4. Choose only one input language and keyboard layout

 5. Disable keyboard actions

-- Click Switching input methods > Change language bar hotkeys
+- Click on Switching input methods and select Change language bar hotkeys.

 6. Use Registry Editor to disable the keyboard layout toggle hotkeys